-I am happy to provide a reduced rate to students and Seniors (over 65) of £25.
+I am happy to provide a reduced rate to full-time students and Seniors (over 65) of £25.

 For couples seeking relationship therapy, sessions are charged at £50 an hour.
 The first session is an assessment in which both individuals will have an opportunity to talk about what they feel their issues are in the relationship, before agreeing a plan for therapy.
 There will also be time to ask me any questions you might have, and complete the counselling contract.

-Supervision is £40.00 for an hour and £60 for an hour and a half, reduced rates can be offered for volunteers.
+Supervision is £40.00 for an hour and £60 for an hour and a half, reduced rates can be offered for volunteers based on circumstances.